Freezing And Preserving Recipes

 Then (important step!) turn the oven off and let the herbs dry inside while the heat slowly dissipates.
 This method ensures the delicate leaves won't burn.

 They dry within 10 or 15 minutes, but I leave them in the oven until the temperature is completely cool before removing the tray.
-I simply set it and forget it, then come back to the kitchen in an hour to finish up.
+I simply set it and forget it, then come back to the kitchen in an hour to finish up. - Pull the leaves off the stems and store in an airtight container.
+Once the oregano is cool enough to touch, pull the leaves off the stems.

 Make sure the oregano is completely dry, as any moisture left in the leaves can cause mold.
 They should crumble easily when you slide your fingers down the stem.